Health Care Culinary Contest: 2022 official rules

 - Did you promote the recipe through a live event or demonstration?
 If so, please describe and attach at least two photos.

 - Did you promote the recipe on social media?
 If so, please describe (what did you post and on which channels) and include links to your posts.

 Judging criteria and winner selection

 The entries will be evaluated by a panel of judges on the basis of the criteria outlined below.
-Odds of winning depend on the number of eligible entries received and the quality of entries received.
+Your odds of winning depend on the number of eligible entries received and the quality of entries received.

-- Recipe narrative (28%): The recipe narrative gets at the “heart and soul” of your recipe, and is an opportunity to explain why it is meaningful to you, the community you serve, and/or your facility.
+- Recipe narrative (29%): The recipe narrative gets at the “heart and soul” of your recipe, and is an opportunity to explain why it is meaningful to you, the community you serve, and/or your facility.
 The narrative might also describe your creative experience in putting flavors and textures together to create something delicious.
 A good narrative tells a compelling story about your recipe.
 It gives the judges a sense of your creative process and what inspired you to create the dish.
-We love to see recipes that highlight the local community, that help eaters make a transition to new foods, and that utilize locally and sustainably produced ingredients.
+We love to see recipes that utilize root-to-stem cooking and other culinary strategies to reduce food waste, highlight the local community, that help eaters make a transition to new foods, and that utilize locally and sustainably produced ingredients.
 Refer to the guiding questions above.

 - Recipe is plant-forward: a style of cooking and eating that emphasizes and celebrates, but is not limited to, foods from plant sources—fruits and vegetables (produce), whole grains, legumes (pulses), nuts and seeds, plant oils, and herbs and spices— and reflects evidence-based principles of health and sustainability.

 - Recipe contains at least one qualifying ingredient.